12 Things You Need to Know About Your Nest Thermostat

 6. Can a Nest Thermostat Function Without Wi-Fi?

-In short, yes.
-Your Nest Thermostat can control the temperature of your home without Wi-Fi.
-At the same time, a lack of an internet connection means your Nest doesn’t have the ability to use the smart functions that most people enjoy.
+Yes, your Nest Thermostat can still control temperatures even without Wi-Fi.
+That being said, without Wi-Fi a Nest doesn’t have the ability to use the smart functions that most people enjoy.

 If different members of your family can't agree on the ideal temperature, Nest offers a handy feature that keeps things simple.

-A user can 'lock' the Nest to stop any temperature adjustments outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest still has access to programmed settings—but simply prevents people from changing the settings.
+A user can 'lock' the Nest to prevent others from adjusting the settings or changing the temperature outside of a preset range.
+This doesn’t lock in a specific temperature—a locked Nest still has access to programmed settings—but simply prevents people from changing the settings.

 To lock a Nest:

-You can control the Nest through your Google Home app, which can be accessed from your phone or desktop computer.
+Nest thermostats can be controlled by your Google Home app, which is accessible on your phone or desktop computer.
 Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.

 • Download the Google Home app or, if you have an advanced model, the Nest app to your phone.